Generalized principal eigenvalues of elliptic operators and spreading speeds of Fisher-KPP equations in two-scale almost periodic media: Limit behavior when : Proof of maintheoreminfinity,infity limit,infinityrate

 \begin{theorem}\thlabel{convergence rate corrector} Assume \eqref{a.p.char} holds for some $C > 0$ and $\tau > 0$, then

 for some $C(p) \in \RR$. \end{theorem}

-\begin{proof} The idea is borrowed from \cite{qian2024optimal} and therefore we will only give an outline here.
-Note that from \eqref{bounds}, we only need to consider $H(x,y,p,X)$ when $p$ is bounded.
-Therefore, the results remain unchanged if we redefine $H(x,y,p,X) = a^{ij}(x)X_{ij} + |p|^2$ for sufficiently large value of $p$.
-In this context, one could find out that $\psi_\delta(\cdot;x,p) \equiv 0$ for all $x \in \RR^n$ and $\delta > 0$, provided that $p$ is large.
-This modification allows us to drop the dependence of the constant in (large) $p$ and $q$ appeared in the preceding estimates.
+\begin{proof} The idea is adapted from \cite{qian2024optimal}, so we only sketch the proof.
+Note that by \eqref{bounds}, we may restrict attention to bounded values of $p$.
+Thus, the results are unaffected if we redefine $\tilde{H}(x,y,p,X) = \sum_{i,j=1}^{n}a^{ij}(y)X_{ij} + |p|^2$ for sufficiently large $|p|$.
+Under this modification, we have $\psi_\delta(\cdot;x,p) \equiv 0$ for all $x \in \RR^n$ and $\delta > 0$ whenever $|p|$ is large enough.
+This allows us to remove the dependence of the constant in (large) $p$ and $q$ appeared in the preceding estimates.
+Therefore, when fixing $p$, we could assume without loss of generality that